enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/raycast.md

 ```

 Raycasting tricks take either an entity or a position and a direction, and will return what the entity is looking at,
-or the vectors are pointing to.
+or what the vectors are pointing to.

 ;;;;;

 <|glyph@trickster:templates|trick-id=trickster:raycast,title=Archer's Distortion|>

 entity -> vector |

 vector, vector -> vector

 ---